Wilco17/binSVM/README.md

 This software DOES NOT TRAIN SVM classifiers.

-SVM Classifier is given in a INI file.
-SEE "SVM.INI"
+SVM Classifier is given in a INI file:

+    SVM.INI: This classifier was randomly generated for explanation purposes

 VERSION 1.0 = ONLY GAUSSIAN KERNEL IS IMPLEMENTED (CONTRIBUTIONS FOR OTHER KERNELS WILL BE NICELY RECEIVED)